gbeletti/rabbitmq/README.md

 ## Overview

 This library aims to simplify the creation of a rabbitMQ package on a Go service.
-Hopefully you can create your queue package in your service in an easier way.
+Hopefully it will make your life easier.

 ## Installation